gpavlov2016/CarND-Capstone/README.md

 ## Control
 This module handles vehicle's throttle, brake and steering based on the provided list of waypoints to follow.
-We have used PID controller to handle these three components.
+We have used three separate PID controller to handle these three components.

-Braking is done in the proportion of difference between current velocity and expected velocity.
+Brake PID uses negative of difference in actual and expected velocity.
+With max value of full brake, on red lights.

+Throttle PID uses difference in actual and expected velocity.
+Here we set brake to zero as we are accelerating.

+Steering PID is used for steering control.
+It takes the required angle for the vehicle movement and give corresponding steering wheel angle.

 ## Perception